-The Head Teacher and Governors of the school thank you for your interest and hope you find this booklet informative.
+The Headteacher and Governors of the school thank you for your interest and hope you find this booklet informative.

 This prospectus provides information about Wreningham V.C.
-Primary School for new parents and others.
+Primary School for new parents, potential job applicants and others.
 It has four sections.